Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 Since not all rooms are exposed to soiling in the same way, the frequency of carpet cleaning varies depending on the use of the room.
 Regular cleaning of your carpet can be done using a sorghum straw broom or even vacuuming if the carpet is sturdy enough.
 If necessary, the carpet can be beaten with a swatter, laying it out on a box spring, first from the right side and then from the wrong side.

-During the first weeks, the carpets, in particular in the wool “break out”.
+During the first weeks, the carpets, in particular in the wool, ‘break out.’
 That is to say, they reject excess fiber.
 However, avoid vacuuming the carpet too regularly, at the risk of damaging it, or shaking it too violently, which could deform the weft and damage the ends.
+It’s also important to be aware of some common carpet cleaning myths, such as the idea that frequent vacuuming is always harmful or that beating your carpet is outdated.
+Understanding the right cleaning methods can help preserve its longevity.

 Revive colors and shine